API Reference

 Print top words for each topic.

-top_n: Number of top words to print per topic
+top_n – Maximum number of top words to print per topic.

 >>> from scipy.sparse import csr_matrix